kantega/kson/readme.md

 combinators from the functionaljava library.
 Read more on [functionaljava.org](https://functionaljava.org/)

 Beware though: This library is slow.
 Very slow.
-It uses over 100 times more time to parse a json document than other parsers.
+It uses over 100 times more time to parse a JSON document than other parsers.
 Does it matter to you?
-Probably not, as most likely your database or network is the bottneck.
+Probably not, as most likely your database or network is the bottleneck.
-However, if you _do_ discover that indeed the json parsing is the bottlneck of your application, please let us know an dwe will spend some time optimizing.
+However, if you _do_ discover that indeed the JSON parsing is the bottleneck of your application, please let us know an we will spend some time optimizing.
 Or use one of the unsafe libraries out there.
 You probably know them already.

-##Building, writing and parsing json
+## Building, writing and parsing JSON

-Lets begin by constructing some json values with the ```JsonValues``` class.
-By importing the static methods of the class, you get a nice and readable dsl for constructing json values:
+Let's begin by constructing some JSON values with the ```JsonValues``` class.
+By importing the static methods of the class, you get a nice and readable DSL for constructing
+JSON values:
 ```java
 public class ParseExample {
   public static void main(String[] args) {